ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 **AWS Direct Connect gateway** is a grouping of virtual private gateways and private virtual interfaces that belong to the same AWS account.
 A Direct Connect gateway is a globally available resource.
 You can create the Direct Connect gateway in any Region and access it from all other Regions.

-The diagram illustrates how the Direct Connect gateway enables you to create a single connection to your Direct Connect connection that all of your VPCs can use.
+The diagram illustrates how the Transit gateway enables you to create a single connection to your Direct Connect connection that all of your VPCs can use.

 ![Direct Connect Gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/images/direct-connect-tgw.png)